What kinds of taxes are administered by the motor fuels section?

 What local excise taxes does the department administer and what are the tax rates?

 The department administers Bullock, Lowndes, Cullman and Marshall county local fuel taxes.
-View the tax rates administered by the Department of Revenue (This listing also includes local gasoline tax rates based on information submitted by the localities.
+View the tax rates administered by the Department of Revenue (This listing also includes local gasoline, diesel, and other tax rates based on information submitted by the localities.
 You may need to verify the rates with the locality for any of the non-administered cities and counties.)